cgradwohl/terraform_api_lambda_python/README.md

 7. Setup Lambda versioning, aliasing to enable trivial rollbacks.
 8. Add failure destinations for API Gateway, and Lambda handlers.
 9. Setup API metrics and alerting.
-10. Improve CI/CD to run faster.
+10. Improve CI/CD to run faster and only when necessary.

 ## Potential Feature's Roadmap